Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 Increase in drought and heatwaves

-Droughts and heat waves, especially in the Southwest, will become more intense, and cold waves will be less intense in any part of America.
+Droughts and heat waves will become more intense, especially in the Southwest, while cold waves will be less intense in any part of America.
 This phenomenon causes hot weather to last for days and even weeks.

-In much of the Central and Western US, summer temperature is expected to rise and reduce soil moisture.
-Extreme heat days are projected to occur every 2 to 3 years in the United States and other nations by the end of this century.
+Summer temperatures are expected to rise in much of the Central and Western US, reducing soil moisture.
+By the end of this century, extreme heat days are projected to occur every two to three years in the United States and other nations.

 Precipitation pattern changes